Thanksgiving leftover turkey done right.

 - From there, feel free to add in some extra “bonus” ingredients.
 I like the idea of adding wide egg noodles or rice for a more well-rounded bowl of soup.
 I like Pennsylvania Dutch brand egg noodles, but any will do.

-- You could also stir in some shredded kale, green beans, or other vegetables still floating around your fridge.
+- You could also stir in some shredded kale, green beans, or other vegetables to make it a turkey vegetable soup recipe.
 Roasted butternut squash comes to mind as well.

 - Stock wants to cook for a while.
 Simmer this for a minimum of two hours, preferably longer.
 I like mine to go around five or six hours.

 - To get a nice, clear stock, make sure the sediment stays on the bottom.
 First, simmer your stock; don’t let it go at a rolling boil, which will stir up lots of bits.
 Second, I never pour my stock through a strainer.
 I ladle it.
-This takes more time, but the stock stays nice and clear.
+This takes more time, but the stock stays nice and clear from not kicking up the sediment.

 - Before you strain your stock, remove the carcass and vegetables as best you can.
 Scoop it out with a large strainer, tongs, or slotted spoons.
 I think a spider is a great tool for this, and it something any cook should have on hand.